 Happily resurrected, the inn is the only Wright hotel left in the world (photo courtesy of Wright on the Park).

-I am so glad that preservationists won out and revived the hotel.
-It’s become a hub of activity and new business development in a downtown that had been slowly dying off.
-It’s truly a one-of-a-kind experience and I tell everyone to go stay the night if they’re up in the area.
+I am so glad that preservationists won out and revived the hotel as the Park Inn.
+It’s become a hub of activity and new business development in a downtown that was previously drying up.
+It’s truly a one-of-a-kind experience, and I tell everyone to go stay the night if they’re up in the area.

-I am the type of person who happily adds architectural tours to our vacation schedule.
-2017 marked the 150th anniversary of Wright so it was an easy excuse to visit some of his sites.
-We went to Chicago and the entire time was devoted to gawking at buildings.
-I was so excited to check the Robie House off of my sightseeing list.
+I am the type of person who happily adds architectural tours to my vacation schedule.
+2017 marked the 150th anniversary of Wright, so it was an easy excuse to visit several sites.
+I was so excited to finally check the Robie House in Chicago off of my sightseeing list.

 Located on what is now the University of Chicago campus, this private residence was completed in 1910 and is one of Wright’s most celebrated Prairie style homes.
 I love all of the details in the living room, right down to the design on the carpet, the globe lighting, and the massive fireplace.